janheindejong/urlspy/README.md

 For the development, I wanted to experiment with the use of VSCode's development containers.
 If you have the plugin enabled in VSCode, and have Docker running on your machine, VSCode should automatically launch in the development container for the application you want to work on.
 Next to the development container, it also starts containers for all the other apps in the stack.

-The setup is such that if you open any of the application folders (i.e. `./resources`, `./snapshots`, or `./scraper`), it spins up a `<appname>-dev` container with all the right tooling, and mounts the working directory.
+The setup is such that if you open any of the application folders (i.e. `./api` or `./scraper`), it spins up a development container named `<appname>-dev` with all the right tooling, and mounts the full project to `/workspace` in the container.
 Additionally, it launches (or re-uses already running) services from the stack it needs (e.g. the database).
 Pretty neat.

 For more reading on why development containers are promising, read [this](https://www.infoq.com/articles/devcontainers/).